GiottoVerducci/rulebook2024/content.md

 ### **Employ Retainer**
+*Retainers are action cards that represent a minions loyal servants or henchmen.
+Their presence gives minions an edge compared to others.*\
+\
+There is no limit to the number of retainers a minion can have.
+When a retainer is brought into play, it receives blood counters from the blood bank to represent its life (listed on the retainer's card).
+When a retainer loses their last life counter, they are burned.

 - **Who can employ a retainer:** Any ready minion.
 - **Cost:** As listed on the retainer card.
 - **Default target:** None.
 Undirected action.
 - **Default stealth:** +1 stealth.
-- **Effect:** Retainers are action cards that give minions special abilities.
-If the action is successful, the retainer is placed on the acting minion.
-There is no limit to the number of retainers a minion can have.
-Unlike equipment, a retainer cannot be transferred.
-When a retainer is brought into play, it receives blood counters from the blood bank to represent its life (listed on the retainer's card).
-When a retainer loses their last life counter, they are burned.
+- **Effect:**  If the action is successful, the retainer is placed on the acting minion.

+> **ADVANCED RULES**
+> Unlike equipment, a retainer cannot be transferred.

 ![](bin/media/image35.png)